mail02ankit/mail02ankit.github.io/projects.md

 [Arxiv](http://arxiv.org/abs/1902.09549)

 ### With moving condensate
-In addition to the higher order coupling of the Higgs mode to EM field, presence of a small supercurrent in the sample can also facilitate coupling of the Higgs mode to EM field in the linear-regime.
+**P03** In addition to the higher order coupling of the Higgs mode to EM field, presence of a small supercurrent in the sample can also facilitate coupling of the Higgs mode to EM field in the linear-regime.
 Motivated by the recent theory and experimental work, we studied dynamics of the superconductivity condensate in the presence of a small supercurrent.
 We found that the condensate momentum induces a asymmetry of the spectral gap on the Fermi level which leads to momentum-dependent oscillation frequency and phase of the Higgs mode.
+**In process**